-Key Performance Indicator Targets Results in 2022 Reach out to consumers in Japan with messages of "Drink in Moderation" (by the end of 2024) 100 million people in total 28 million people reached as of the end of 2022.
-In addition to running advertisements promoting drinking in moderation in newspapers and digital media, we also held seminars for companies to raise awareness of drinking in moderation.
-Provide alcohol content information on the packaging (sequentially from February 2022 onward) Domestically produced beers, RTDs, wines in cans We started labeling the information on certain domestic products in February 2022 and plan to complete the labeling for all target products by the end of 2023.
-Excluding 250ml beer cans Intensify development and sales of non/low-alcohol products in Japan In major categories We expanded our portfolio by launching a selection of non-alcoholic products.
-We held campaigns and events to promote the non-alcoholic beverages, like limited-edition bars that featured our non-alcoholic beverage.
-Employees to participate in programs aimed at raising awareness of responsible drinking (by the end of 2022) All Group employees in Japan 99% of employees of group companies in Japan participated in the e-learning program in 2021.
+Key Performance Indicator Targets Results by 2023 Reach out to consumers in Japan with messages of "Drink in Moderation" (by the end of 2024) 100 million people in total Reaching 78 million people by the end of 2023.
+In addition to placing advertisements in newspapers and digital media promoting moderate drinking, we also opened a pop-up shop called "Hodo- Hodo Gallery & Bar" and held seminars for companies and universities as direct communication to raise awareness of moderate drinking.
+Provide alcohol content information on the packaging (sequentially from February 2022 onward) Domestically produced beers, RTDs [] , wines in cans We have started labeling the information on certain domestic products in February 2022 and completed the labeling for all target products at the end of 2023.
+Excluding 250ml beer cans Intensify development and sales of non/low-alcohol products in Japan In major categories We expanded our portfolio by launching selection of non-alcoholic products.
+We have held campaigns and events to promote the non- alcoholic beverages, such as limited-edition bars that featured our non-alcoholic beverage.
+Employees to participate in programs aimed at raising awareness of responsible drinking (by the end of 2022) All Group employees in Japan 99% of employees of group companies in Japan have participated in the e-learning program.
 In addition, we provided alcohol metabolism genetic testing for applicants.

-^{} Abbreviation for "Ready to Drink."
+Abbreviation for "Ready to Drink."
 Pre-mixed alcohol beverages such as canned chu-hi, canned cocktails, and canned highballs.